bmartin5263/Glasses/README.md

 ```

 # Purpose
-Lenses are a way of querying nested object structures in a type-safe way by relying on class's setters methods.
+Lenses are a means to query and modify deep object trees in a type-safe way by relying on class's setters methods to define the path between properties.

-## Can I Use Lenses
+## Can I Use Lenses?
 Maybe!
 As long as every class in the object model:
 - Has a setter for every field
   - `TODO` Possibly optional for list fields if they are lazy initialized